WV–Ireland Transatlantic Partnership

 Connecting West Virginia and Ireland through education, research, and shared cultural heritage

-The Honors College at Marshall University is leading the effort to build a transatlantic partnership connecting West Virginia and Ireland through education, research, and cultural exchange.
-This began through a mission-aligned, strategic initiative and has since grown into a broader transatlantic framework linking students, faculty, and institutions across both regions.
-What began in 2023 through collaboration led by Dr. Brian A. Hoey, Dean of the Honors College, with Dundalk Institute of Technology (DkIT) in Ireland has evolved into a sustained initiative supporting student mobility, academic collaboration, and interdisciplinary engagement between institutions on both sides of the Atlantic.
+Marshall University is leading the development of a transatlantic partnership connecting West Virginia and Ireland through education, research, and cultural exchange.
+What began in 2023 through collaboration initiated by Dr. Brian A. Hoey, Dean of the Honors College, with Dundalk Institute of Technology (DkIT) in Ireland has grown into a broader framework linking students, faculty, and institutions across both regions.

 Partnership Structure